Kanayo O. Kanayo: Politics

 In 2011, Kanayo contested the seat for the Ahiazu/Ezinihitte Mbaise Federal Constituency of Imo State in the Nigerian House of Representatives under the All Progressives Grand Alliance (APGA), but was unsuccessful.

 In 2013, President Goodluck Ebele Jonathan appointed him to the board of the National Institute for Hospitality and Tourism Studies.

 On 7 June 2018, he again declared his intention to run for the same seat in the House of Representatives in the 2019 elections, also under APGA, but did not win.

 In 2022, Kanayo announced that he would not contest for any political office, stating that his decision was to "work for a Nigerian president of Igbo extraction."

 Personal life

 Kanayo married Nneka Onyekwere in 1999.
 They have four children: Oloaku Valerie, Clinton (also known as Onye Eze Mbaise), Einstein, and Kassochukwu Montell.

 Accolades

 In 2006, Kanayo won the Africa Movie Academy Award for Best Actor in a Leading Role for Family Battle.
 Two years later, he was nominated in the same category for his performance in Across the Niger.

 He was conferred with the national honour of Member of the Order of the Federal Republic (MFR), and was among the Nigerians honoured by the government in 2014 during the country's centenary celebration.

+He holds a chieftancy title as Utsu Ufam 01 of Obudu.